wur-bioinformatics/introduction-to-bioinformatics/README.md

 _Assignment I: peptide folding (20 minutes)_

-- a.
+a.
 How do you recognize the peptide bonds in the web application?

 %ANSWER%:::{dropdown} Assignment I answers
-%ANSWER%- a.
+%ANSWER%a.
 You can recognize them by the “shared electrons”.
 %ANSWER%:::
 :::::